In this article:

 Herbs are usually used for cooking and making cosmetic items, but they can also be used for medicinal purposes.

-Medicinal herbs have been used for many years.
-One of the first documented use of herbs for medicine goes as far back as 5,000 years.
+Medicinal herbs have been used for many years, going as far back as 5,000 years.
 (3)

-Medicinal herbs and botanicals are simply herbs, grown for the use of supporting specific ailments and symptoms.
+Medicinal herbs and botanicals are simply herbs, grown for the use of alleviating specific ailments and symptoms.
 A common example you may be familiar with is using ginger root to reduce digestive upset.

 Growing and preparing herbs can be a difficult task that involves the preparation of certain parts of the herbs, heating and extracting them in some fashion, and even adding them to a strong alcoholic base.